mgp/book-notes/neat-words.md

 * salient (adj): most noticeable or important
 * samizdat (n): clandestine copying and distribution of banned literature
 * simpatico (adj): likeable and easy to get on with
-* simulacra (a: an unsatisfactory imitation or substitute
+* simulacrum (n): an unsatisfactory imitation or substitute
 * soi-disant (adj): self-styled, self-proclaimed
 * specious (adj): superficially plausible, but actually wrong
 * spurious (adj): based on false reasoning or information that is not true